Zero-Waste Dog Care – From Puppy To Oldie (The Ultimate Guide)

 Biodegradable Poop Bags

-Some doggie poop bags are made from plastics that are oxo-biodegradable.
+Some doggie poop bags are made from oxo-biodegradable plastics.
 This means that they contain chemical additives that break down plastics into smaller elements.

-Microplastic beads are the result of the complete fragmentation of oxo-biodegradable material, and they can become part of the food chain.
+Microplastic beads result from the complete fragmentation of oxo-biodegradable material, and they can become part of the food chain.

 These microplastic beads are not eternal, but it will take a very, very long time for the molecules to become CO2 & H2O.
 That being said, it is still the green choice if the alternative is to leave it on the ground.

 Compostable poop bags

 Truly biodegradable poop bags are made from 100% natural elements and consumed as food by natural organisms.
 However, if these bags go to landfill sites and are buried, they will not break down as you might expect.

 This is due to the lack of oxygen.
 When the matter is dumped at a landfill site, it undergoes anaerobic decomposition, and this generates methane.
 (A greenhouse gas).

 Therefore, it is important to try and dispose of the poop and bags in other ways, which we will discuss later.
-For the moment, use compostable poop bags made from 100% natural ingredients that are compostable.
+But, for the moment, use compostable poop bags made from 100% natural ingredients that are compostable.

 If your local region or municipality has a dog waste management plan, these are the bags that they would prefer.

 Remove as much air as possible before knotting the bag to prevent poop explosions from the truck’s compressor.
 Such explosions might propel poop into the faces of the workers or children passing by.